what is keto diet ? is this diet really good for weight loss??

 The high-fat nature of the diet could also have negative impacts on heart health.
 The American Heart Association recommends limiting saturated fat intake to 5 to 6 percent.
 “In practice, many people eat high amounts of saturated fats, which could increase cardiovascular disease risk.

-Renal Risk-:
+Renal Risk:

 Patients with kidney disease have an increased risk of requiring dialysis on the keto diet due to the additional ketones that their renal system has to process.